-- Executive Committee
+- Executive Committee (ExCo)

 - Audit Committee

 - Risk Committee

 - Executive Resource & Compensation Committee

 - Nominating Committee

 - Technology Advisory Panel

-Special purpose committees are also established as dictated by business imperatives.
+Special purpose committees are also established from time to time as dictated by business imperatives.

 Composition of the board committees is structured to ensure an equitable distribution of responsibilities among board members, maximise the effectiveness of the board and foster active participation and contribution.
-Diversity of experience and appropriate skills are considered along with the need to maintain appropriate checks and balances between the different committees.
-Hence, membership of the Executive Committee, with its greater involvement in key businesses and executive decisions, and membership of the Audit and Risk Committees, with their respective oversight roles, are mutually exclusive.
+Diversity of experience and appropriate skills are considered along with the need to maintain appropriate checks and balances among the different committees.
+Hence, membership of the ExCo, with its greater involvement in key businesses and executive decisions, and membership of the Audit and Risk Committees, with their respective oversight roles, are mutually exclusive.

-The directors and executive officers of the company have each given an undertaking that in the exercise of their powers and duties as a director or executive officer of the company, they shall apply their best endeavours to comply with the requirements of the Singapore Exchange Securities Trading (SGX-ST), pursuant to or in connection with the SGX-ST Listing Manual from time to time in force, and use their best endeavours to procure that the company shall so comply.
+The directors and executive officers of the company have each given an undertaking that in the exercise of his / her powers and duties as a director or executive officer of the company, he / she shall apply his / her best endeavours to comply with the requirements of the Singapore Exchange Securities Trading (SGX-ST), pursuant to or in connection with the SGX-ST Listing Manual from time to time in force, and to use his / her best endeavours to procure that the company shall so comply.

 The Group has adopted internal controls and guidelines that set out financial authorisation and approval limits for borrowings, including off-balance sheet commitments, investments, acquisitions, disposals, capital and operating expenditures, requisitions and expenses.
-Significant investments and transactions exceeding threshold limits are approved by the board while transactions below the threshold limits are approved by the Executive Committee and management to facilitate operational efficiency, in accordance with applicable financial authority limits.
+Significant investments and transactions exceeding threshold limits are approved by the board while transactions below the threshold limits are approved by the ExCo and management to facilitate operational efficiency, in accordance with applicable financial authority limits.